 We exogenously vary two components in the evaluation of the business performance: First, we vary the gender of both the founder and the implementer and compare the loan officer's business evaluations across these four founder-implementer gender combinations.
-Second, for founderimplementer combinations with the same gender, we vary whether the business is proposed by a team of two entrepreneurs or an individual entrepreneur.
+Second, for founder-

-5To do so, we first removed all identifiers of the actual entrepreneurs from all pitch decks.
+&lt;sup>5To do so, we first removed all identifiers of the actual entrepreneurs from all pitch decks.
 Then, each student evaluated a randomly selected subset of 20 pitch decks out of the full sample of 58 pitches.
 We asked the students whether they thought "the owner or the group of owners is more likely to be [all male / mostly male / male and female in equal proportion / mostly female / all female]".